issalig/led-clock/README.md

 - anyclock
     Feel free to design your own clock, just represent your info in 64 elements (or more)

 TODO
 ----

-  - New PCB for the beginning of 2015
+  - New PCB for the beginning of 2015 (SMD)
     - Correct GND mask from previous version 0.3
     - Remove DS1307 circuitry and substitute it for a module
     - Correct button footprint holes
+	- Documentation for pinout
 	- Support for radio TEA5767
-	- Documentation for pinout
 	- Possibility of adding capes
+    - Pinout assignment and reserved pins
+	- Pass also I2C, SPI pins on stackable horizontal

   - Software
     - Grid data structure for symbols
     - Grid editor (http://jsfiddle.net/AAg8e/4/)